0% booking fees. Browse venues →

 An idyllic island on the Blackwater Estuary, only around one hour's drive from London.
 Switch off from city life as you wander together along 5 miles of private beaches, rarely bumping into another soul ๐Ÿ–

 By addressing the areas that could be leading to high turnover and high employee attrition rates, you can work to improve your organisation's performance and build a happier and more productive workforce.
-Keep in mind, the overarching goal is to build a workplace that offers professional growth, a positive environment, and keeps the workforce genuinely satisfied.
-With these tips, we hope you'll be able to do just that!

 Use Basejam to find and book unique company retreat venues